Bismarck1862/Artificial_Intelligence/README.md

 # Artificial_Intelligence

-Code of genetic algorithm resolving Facility Layout Optimization problem.
+Code of genetic algorithm solving Facility Layout Optimization problem.
 Source json files were delivered as part of the artificial intelligence laboratory course at Wrocław University of Technology.

 Code includes: